3D printing offers new opportunities to build musical instruments. Here are the most beautiful 3D printed instruments.

 What instrument is it?
 It’s used as a percussion instrument.
 It is also called guiro.
 You scratch the wooden ridge with the small stick in its back.

 Can I print it myself?
 Yes.
 Should work like a breeze.

 Where can I get it?
 Get the frog design files at Thingiverse.

-License: The text of "10 Great 3D Printed Instruments" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "10 Beautiful 3D Printed Instruments (To Make Music)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.